 To maximize the effectiveness of program funds and to encourage the aggregation of small projects into one larger comprehensive project, the minimum request for ATP funds that will be considered is \$250,000.
-This minimum does not apply to non-infrastructure projects, safe routes to school projects, recreational trail projects, plans, and quick-build pilot projects.
+This minimum does not apply to non-infrastructure projects, safe routes to school projects, recreational trail projects, plans, and quick-build program projects.

 MPOs, in administering a competitive selection process, may use a different minimum funding size.
-Use of a minimum project size greater than \$500,000 must be approved by the Commission prior to the MPOs call for projects.
+Use of a minimum funding request amount greater than \$500,000 must be approved by the Commission prior to the MPO's call for projects.